 The Auto Collections is entertaining for car aficionados and even those who wouldn't typically give cars the time of day.

-Located on the fifth level of The Quad Resort & Casino self-parking facility, The Auto Collections showcases 300 classic cars including racing cars, muscle cars and much more.
+Located on the fifth level of The LINQ Resort & Casino self-parking facility, The Auto Collections showcases 300 classic cars including racing cars, muscle cars and much more.
 Since the exhibit is constantly changing, you'll never see the same set of cars twice.

 You can buy a car here, but even if you don't have the thousands of dollars to spare, you can stand by these beauties and take as many pictures as you want.
 It's not every day you get to see rows and rows of Rolls Royce cars as well as old-school Ferraris, Corvettes, Impalas, Volkswagen Beetles, military vehicles and much more.